The Backdrop to International Trade

 - The Association of Southeast Asian Nations (ASEAN).

-However amongst the developed countries the international trade has always been beneficial.
-In fact most of the EU member countries have managed to increase their incomes due to the removal of trade barriers within the EU.
-But the trade relations between developed and under developed countries have always been the bone of contention and controversies.
+However, amongst the developed countries the international trade has always been beneficial.
+In fact, most of the EU member countries have managed to increase their incomes due to the removal of trade barriers within the EU.
+But the trade relations between developed and underdeveloped countries have always been the bone of contention and controversies.

-WTO meetings and conferences are used as a platform by various interest groups to bring to the table various issues concerning public health and safety, environmental impact and other evils arising out of international trade.
+WTO meetings and conferences are used as a platform by various interest groups to bring to the table various issues concerning public health and safety, environmental impact, and other evils arising out of international trade.

 International Trade Integration

 No doubt international trade has existed spanning civilizations, in the current global economic situation no country can keep away without participating in international trade.
-Countries are moving cautiously away from capitalistic and protectionist outlook and engaging in trade with other countries.
+Countries are moving cautiously away from the capitalistic and protectionist outlook and engaging in trade with other countries.